Potajito/localization-tester-helper-test/README.md

 - [x] Inmediate as-you-type filtering.
 - [x] Support for advanced search and filtering (begins with, ends with...) and plain regex.
 - [x] Transparent solution.
 An Excel file comes in, an excel file comes out, so you can still use your pre and post proccessing tools as usual.
 - [x] Support for split language files, that is, even if the same language is split in several files (OST, Interface...), importing, exporting and actual file work is transparent for the user.
+(As long as files share the same column structure!)
 - [x] Spellchecker, with support for downloading more languages inside the app.
 - [x] Full Unicode and right to left writting support.
 - [x] Xlsx and xlsb support (xlsb needs Excel to be installed).